cartoon-raccoon/oyster/docs/expansions.md

 $ echo $hello
 howdy pardner
 ```
 The shell can detect variables in the middle of words.
 It reads from the `$` all the way up to the next character that is not alphanumeric, and treats that as the name of the variable.
+If `$` is used on an array, it is expanded to a single string containing each of its elements, separated by a space.

 Arrays can also be expanded to a list of strings using the `@` notation.
-However, this cannot be detected in the middle of a word; a word has to start with it for it to be detected.
+However, this cannot be detected in the middle of a word; a word has to be unquoted and start with `@` for it to be detected.
+To expand arrays inside quotes, use `$` notation, since quoted words cannot expand to lists of strings anyway.

 After variables are expanded, they are automatically treated as a string by the shell.
 To operate on variables as their native type, the operation needs to be enclosed in a square bracket.
 See below.